-Scalp massage is a free DIY treatment that’s often touted as a hair loss solution.
+Scalp massage for hair growth is a free DIY treatment that’s often touted as a hair loss solution.
 But does it really work?

 Studies show that scalp massage can boost hair growth [1-2].
 Massaging your scalp every day can improve hair thickness and stimulate blood flow to the hair follicles, feeding them with the nutrients they need to produce healthy hair.